-Anabolic Steroids in Meat,
+Transcript: Anabolic Steroids in Meat

 They found up to 600 times the level of estrogens in American beef.
-So they got the feeling that the increasing consumption of estrogen-rich American beef following steroid implantation might facilitate estrogen accumulation in the human body and could be related to the incidence of hormone-dependent cancers, although further studies are required. .
+So they got the feeling that the increasing consumption of estrogen-rich beef following steroid implantation might facilitate estrogen accumulation in the human body, and could be related to the incidence of hormone-dependent cancers, although further studies are required.
 For example, eggs may be the greatest source of estrogens in a person’s “normal” diet.

-Why would estrogen-rich beef lead to prostate cancer—you think of that more related to male hormones like testosterone.
-We inject cattle with that too.
-Just like athletes can use doping agents in sports to build up their muscles, in the livestock industry anabolic steroids are given to cattle to “beef” up their muscles.
-We don’t just give estrogens, we implant anabolic male steroids with brand names like magnum and, “steer-oid,” some of which contain androgens like testosterone.
+Why would estrogen-rich beef lead to prostate cancer?
+You think of that more related to male hormones, like testosterone.
+We inject cattle with that, too.
+Just like athletes can use doping agents in sports to build up their muscles, in the livestock industry, anabolic steroids are given to cattle to “beef” up their muscles.
+We don’t just give estrogens; we implant anabolic male steroids with brand names like “Magnum” and “STEER—oid”—some of which contain androgens like testosterone.

-Interestingly, though testicles produce testosterone they don’t store it, and so builds up elsewhere in the body.
-In fact, the levels of anabolic steroids in meat can be so high that studies have shown that athletes who eat certain kinds of meat may be falsely accused of abusing steroids.
+Where are these hormones found the most?
+Researchers in Iran last year compared the levels of testosterone in the meat, liver, and testicles of sheep.
+What did they find?
+Interestingly, though testicles produce testosterone, they don’t store it, and so it builds up elsewhere in the body.
+In fact, the levels of anabolic steroids in meat can be so high that studies have shown that athletes who eat certain kinds of meat can be falsely accused of abusing steroids.